Ghana Empire: First apogee and early Arab records

 Information about the empire at its height is sparse.
 According to Kati's Tarikh al-Fettash, in a section probably composed around 1580 but citing the chief judge Ida al-Massini who lived somewhat earlier, twenty kings ruled Ghana before the advent of Islam.
 Al-Sadi purports that approximately 18 through 34 ancient Kaya (kings) ruled before the Hijra and 24 more kaya (kings) ruled afterward.

-During the early 8th century the Umayyad Caliphate began launching expeditions against the Sous and Sudan.
-While the locations and outcomes of these expeditions to the Sudan are unknown, Al-Bakri writing in the 11th century noted that the descendants of these troops, called the Hunayhin, could still be found within the Ghana Empire and that they were now worshiping the native religion.
-By the time Arab writers started describing the Ghana Empire in the 8th century it was already regarded as a wealthy state that Muḥammad ibn Ibrāhīm al-Fazārī states as being of equal in size to that of the Idrisid state of Morocco.
-And in 833 was featured in Al-Khwarizmi's world map.
+In 734 the Umayyad Caliphate launched an expedition, commanded by Habib ibn Abi Ubayda al-Fihri, against the Sous and Sudan.
+While the location and outcome of this expedition to the Sudan is unknown, Al-Bakri writing in the 11th century noted that the descendants of these troops, called the Hunayhin, could still be found within the Ghana Empire and that they were now following the native religion.
+At this time, when Muslim merchants first crossed the desert, Ghana was the most powerful state in the Sahel.

+By the time Arab writers started describing the Ghana Empire in the 8th century it was already regarded as a wealthy state that Muḥammad ibn Ibrāhīm al-Fazārī lists as being equal in size to the Idrisid state of Morocco while also coining it the "Land of Gold."
+And in 833 was featured on Al-Khwarizmi's world map.
+It had developed a trade route that led directly to Egypt and was recorded to have also been used by Egyptian and Nubian merchants to visit the Sudan, but it was closed during the reign of Ahmad ibn Tulun (r.
+868-884), due to safety concerns.

 Al-Ya'qubi describes its king as very powerful and mentions the gold mines and the number of vassals under their authority.
 Al-Masudi, writing in the first half of the 10th century, refers to the King of Ghana as supreme with vassals under him and describes the kingdom itself as being of great importance because of its gold trade.
-Adding to the newly gained prestige of Ghana, Ibn Hawqal writing during the 970s proclaimed the king of Ghana as the "wealthiest king on the face of the earth," who also maintained relations with the king of Aoudaghost.
+Adding to the newly gained prestige of Ghana, Ibn Hawqal writing during the 970s proclaimed the King of Ghana as the "wealthiest king on the face of the earth," who also maintained relations with the king of Aoudaghost.
 In 990, presumably for commercial and economic reasons, the Ghana Empire conquered Awdaghust and installed its own governor.